 Ruling of the scholars on black clothes

-The religious scholars have declared that wearing black clothes for mourning of Ahlul Bayt (s) is mustahab (recommended) and carries reward.
+The religious establishment has ruled that it is mustahab to wear black clothes for mourning of Ahlul Bayt (s).
 For example, the following question has been posed in Agha Sistani’s Istiftaat (Replies to Inquiries about the Practical Laws of Islam),

 Question: What is your opinion about wearing black clothes in mourning for Imam Hussein (AS)?